pynoor/pizzaservice/pizzaservice/README.md

 (CRUD is actually a thing, more about that here: https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)

+The Order data should be as follows:
+- pizza id
+- pizza size
+- customer name
+- address

 I will be attempting to do TDD (Test driven development) all throughout the project, let's see how this will go.

 ## Disclaimers: